jek97/final_project/README.md

 # Dyna-Q + with prioritized sweeping:
 ## Introduction:
-The problem of Reinforcement Learning is the optimal control of incompletely-known Markow decision processes, in other words it consider the interaction of an agent with the environment through actions.
+The challenge in Reinforcement Learning lies in achieving optimal control within partially known Markov decision processes.
+Put simply, it involves the dynamic interplay between an agent and its environment through actions.
-Each action modify the state in which the agent is based on the environment model, providing a numeric signal called reward.
+Each action alters the agent's state based on the environment's dynamics, yielding a numerical signal known as a reward.
-The main purpose of the agent is to find a policy - a mapping from situations to actions - to obtain the maximum cumulative reward over the task.
+The primary objective for the agent is to devise a policy — a mapping situations to actions — that maximizes the cumulative reward throughout the task.
-Under this scenario a model of the system is represented by a probability distribution expressing the probability for the action to end in the state S' and collect the reward R once perfored the action A in state S.
+In this context, a model of the system is represented by a probability distribution, indicating the likelihood of transitioning from state S to state S' and receiving reward R upon executing action A in state S.
-Instead as state-action value Q(s,a) we mean
+While a state-action value ${Q_(\pi)}(s,a)$ represent the expected cumulative reward obtained by the agent starting in state S, following as first action A, and a gven policy thereafter.

-In this field the Dyna-Q algorithm adresses the learning of a policy together with a model of the environment, assumed to be deterministic and finite, online in a modelfree fashion.
+In this domain, the Dyna-Q algorithm tackles the simultaneous learning of a policy and a model of the environment, operating online in a model-free manner, assuming the environment to be deterministic and finite.
-The algorithm works by the estimation of the state-action values Q(s,a), alernating interactions with the environment, with simulations.
+The algorithm functions by iteratively estimating the state-action values Q(s,a) through alternating interactions with the environment and simulations.
-In the first part the environment is experienced by the agent, collecting at each interaction the reward signal and new state, used to update the state-action values together with the environment model.
+Initially, the agent engages with the environment, gathering reward signals and new states at each interaction.
+These updates are utilized to refine both the state-action values and the environment model.
-After that a series of simulations is perfomed, based on the updated environment, continuing to improve the state-action values based on the agent experience of the environment.
+Subsequently, a series of simulations are conducted based on the updated environment model.
+These simulations further refine the state-action values, leveraging the agent's experiential knowledge of the environment.
 ![Dyna-Q algorithm](/images/dyna-q.jpeg "Dyna-Q algorithm")

 ## Environment characteristics: